 Interested volunteers must complete both a virtual and in-field training.
-Please visit the Monitoring Workshops column for dates and times of workshops.
+Please refer to the Monitoring Workshops column for dates and times of workshops.
 Registration required.
 Limited to 10 volunteers.

 Butterflies are powerful indicators of the quality and health of ecosystems.
 Sensitive to land use and habitat changes, many butterfly species have been declining in abundance due to habitat loss, fragmentation, and climate change.
 We are monitoring both common and rare butterflies during the summer months, and we need your help!